core-wg/comi/draft-ietf-core-comi.md

     description
-      "Returned by the CORECONF server when the payload received from the CORECONF client don't contain a well-formed CBOR content as defined in [RFC7049] section 3.3 or don't comply with the CBOR structure defined within this document.";
+      "Returned by the CORECONF server when the payload received from the CORECONF client don't contain a well-formed CBOR content as defined in [RFC8949] or don't comply with the CBOR structure defined within this document.";
   }